carlosmarx/vue-project/README.md

-# vue-project
+# Vue-project
-Vue project is repository follow Vedocasts serie ( http://www.vedcasts.com.br/series/vuejs ) about VueJS
+Vue project repository following the tutorial of the Vedocasts about VueJS.